pantheon-systems/documentation/source/_docs/migrate-wordpress.md

 ![Migration Authentication Error](/source/docs/assets/images/migration-authentication-error.png)

-Simply press your browser's back button to re-authenticate by entering your email address and complete sign-on with your SAML Identity Provider.
+Click your browser's back button to re-authenticate by entering your email address and sign in with your SAML Identity Provider.
 For details, see [Single Sign-On for Pantheon Organizations](/docs/sso-organizations/).

 ### Destination Site Not Found Error
-If you are logged in with one identity and re-authenticate a different account then the site created will be associated with one account and the machine token with another, resulting in the following error:
+If you are logged in with one identity and re-authenticate a different account, the site created will be associated with one account and the machine token with another, resulting in the following error:

 ![Destination site not found](/source/docs/assets/images/bv-destination-not-found-error.png)

-Press your browser's back button from the Pantheon Dashboard and re-authenticate the user account for your current session.
+Click your browser's back button from the Pantheon Dashboard and re-authenticate the user account for your current session.

 ## See Also